Why is Ireland so expensive?

 Size

 You don’t need to be an economist to be familiar with the term economies of scale.
-And as a small country with a population of under five million people, we simply don’t benefit from the same economies of scale that other countries do.
+And as a small country with a population of just over five million people, we simply don’t benefit from the same economies of scale that other countries do.

 Many everyday items like groceries and toiletries are cheaper in countries like the UK and Germany because they’ve often been bought in bulk, in quantities 10 or 15 times greater than here.